Horizon-School-of-Digital-Technologies/ShoeHub/README.md

 # Welcome to Shoe Hub Global!
 ## Generates random data points in Graphite

 This utility program generates random data points in Graphite.
-This is part of an online course on Udemy called ["Grafana, Graphite and StatsD: From Beginners To Advanced"](https://www.udemy.com/grafana-graphite-and-statsd-visualize-metrics/?couponCode=GITHUBDISCOUNT)

 ## This is a Dotnet Core App!